Allegheny-Computer-Science-580-S2021/project-proposal/README.md

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains starter files for the proposal project in CMPSC 580 for the Spring 2021 semester.

 GitHub Actions CI will initiate the markdown linting, building of the source code and the automatic release of a PDF of the source code whenever the last commit is associated with a [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 If your commit is tagged, then a PDF file will be available for download in the listing of the "Releases" tab for this repository.
-To tag your commit, you can run `git tag` command, after your `git commit` command, for example as `git tag senior_thesis_proposal-obonhamcarter-1.0.0`.
+To tag your commit, you can run `git tag` command, after your `git commit` command, for example as `git tag senior_thesis_proposal-obonhamcarter-1.0.0` and then push using the following command: `git push -u origin main --tags`.
 All release numbers in this repository must adhere to the [Semantic Versioning standard](https://semver.org/).

 ## Instructions